Sketchplanations

 The making of the Med

-The Mediterranean sea was formed kind of how you think it might have happened from just looking at a world map — the mighty Atlantic ocean breaking free to fill up the giant basin from the African continent pushing into Europe.
+The Mediterranean Sea was formed kind of how you think it might have happened from just looking at a world map — the mighty Atlantic Ocean breaking free to fill up the giant basin from the African continent and pushing into Europe.
+Except that it was probably even more spectacular than you might think.

 I imagine it somewhat like the footage of when the sea reclaimed a tin mine in Malaysia in a few short minutes.
 Or when the waves finally overcame the walls of my sandcastle, just at a staggering scale.